-If you have access to a flexible spending account or health savings account at work, you need to take advantage of these.
+If you have access to a flexible spending account or HSA account at work, you need to take advantage of these.

-You put money in pre-tax and then you pay for qualified medical expenses with this money.
+You put money in pre-tax and then you pay for qualified medical expenses with your savings.

 The entire process avoids tax.